defold/extension-firebase-analytics/README.md

 ### 2.3 Setup for iOS
-* Copy the generated `GoogleService-Info.plist` file to a folder structire like this:
+* Copy the generated `GoogleService-Info.plist` file to a folder structure like this:

 ```
 <project_root>